 Monetary and Fiscal Stability

-Although Kazakhstan switched to free-floating foreign exchange rates in 2015, the exchange rate of the tenge is still actively managed by the NBK, which is by far the largest player in the local forex market, along with second-tier banks.
+Although Kazakhstan switched to a free-floating foreign exchange rate in 2015, the exchange rate of the tenge is still actively managed by the NBK, by far the largest player in the local forex market along with second-tier banks.
+For example, in the last two weeks of November 2024, the NBK sold $1.26 billion worth of foreign currency from its international reserves and indicated plans to sell another $900 million in December, all to prop up the national currency.
 Capital controls also exist for specific transactions over certain thresholds.

 Monetary stability

 The COVID-19 pandemic had a cooling effect on Kazakhstan’s export-driven economy.
-In 2020, the government had to borrow $4 billion through treasury sales, equivalent to 5.5% of GDP.
-Meanwhile, the budget deficit plunged to 4% of GDP.
-In 2021, the deficit contracted to 3.1% as higher oil prices boosted growth and tax revenue.
+In 2020, the government had to borrow $4 billion through Treasury sales, equivalent to 5.5% of GDP.
+Meanwhile, the budget deficit rose that year to 4% of GDP.
+The deficit contracted to 3.1% in 2021 as higher oil prices boosted headline growth; it declined again to 2.1% the following year before rising to 2.6% of GDP in 2023.
+More recently, the government projected a deficit of 2.7% for all of 2024.

 Fiscal stability